APK Structure#

 styles and the defaultConfig

 option.
-Subsequently, the build system prevents resources from unsupported configurations from appearing in the APK, thus reducing the APK size.
+Subsequently, the build system prevents resources from unsupported configurations from appearing in the APK, thereby reducing the size of the APK.
 For details on this feature, see Remove Unused Alternate Resources.

 Reducing Resource Usage in Libraries#

-When developing Android applications, you often need to use external libraries to enhance the application's usability and functionality.
-For example, you can reference the Android Support Library to improve the user experience on older devices, or you can use Google Play Services to retrieve automatic translations of text in the application.
+When developing Android applications, you often need to use external libraries to enhance the usability and functionality of the application.
+For example, you might reference the Android Support Library to improve the user experience on older devices, or use Google Play Services to retrieve automatic translations of text in the application.

-If a library is designed for server or desktop devices, it may contain many objects and methods that the application does not need.
-To include only the parts of the library that your application requires, you can edit the library's files (if the corresponding license allows you to modify the library).
-You can also use other mobile-friendly libraries to add specific functionality to your application.
+If a library is designed for servers or desktop devices, it may contain many objects and methods that the application does not need.
+To include only the parts of the library that your application requires, you can edit the library files (if the corresponding license allows you to modify the library).
+You can also use other libraries that are more suitable for mobile devices to add specific functionality to your application.

 Note: ProGuard can clean up some unnecessary code imported with libraries, but it cannot remove large internal dependencies of the library.